-Arizona Community Health Outreach Workers Network (AzCHOW) -- Leadership Development
+Arizona Community Health Workers Association, Inc (AzCHOW) -- Leadership Development

-AzCHOW is an organization of, by, and for community health outreach workers.
-AzCHOW is designed to create unity while preserving cultural diversity among community health outreach workers.
+AzCHOW is an organization of, by, and for community health workers.
+AzCHOW is designed to create unity while preserving cultural diversity among community health workers.
 The mission of AzCHOW is:

 - To inform and unite culturally diverse community health outreach workers from all disciplines;